10 anti-waste tips in collective catering

 Tip #5: Raise awareness among guests

-Diners can also have an important role in reducing food waste.
-Involving guests and making them actors allows them to better understand where their waste comes from and therefore to have the keys to combat it.
+Guests can also play an important role in reducing food waste.
+Involving and empowering guests helps them better understand the sources of their waste and therefore provides them with the tools to combat it.

-This can result in particular by implementing fun activities such as:
+This can be achieved, in particular, through the implementation of fun activities such as:

 → Composting workshops with guests

-→ The creation of a vegetable garden within your establishment
+→ Creating a vegetable garden within your establishment

 → Waste weighing workshops

-Internally, communication supports can be put in place to raise awareness among guests during their journey during the service.
+Internally, communication tools can be put in place to raise awareness among guests during their journey through the service.

-And for this, Kikleo has everything planned : you will be able to find our communication materials intended to raise awareness among different types of guests about the problem of food waste.
+And for that, Kikleo has thought of everything : you will be able to find our communication materials designed to raise awareness among different types of guests about the problem of food waste.

 Among other things, satisfaction questionnaires can also be an effective solution to identify the desires and recommendations of your guests, and therefore reduce food waste.